 The blow up obstacles are pretty sturdy but when a bunch of people start running and jumping, they do become harder to keep your balance on.
 Plus, there’s a giant water spray that makes the course even more slippery.

 There are lifeguards stationed at both the obstacle course and the ropes course and before you can go on either, you have to go through a quick safety lesson review, which is really helpful.
 All the people in our groups were great though and no one was pushing or shoving or anything like that.
 We had a fantastic experience.

 When you sign up for a slot on the floating obstacle course, you get 45 minutes on the course.
 I thought that was too long when I saw the course but it went by so fast.
-We were having so much fun and I had to take a breather a couple times because I was winded!
+We were having so much fun and I had to take a breather a couple of times because I was winded!
 Keeping your balance and running over and under the obstacles is tiring.

 The water felt so awesome and was really warm so I was never too upset I fell in.
 Overall, we had such a fun time together at Charleston Aqua Park.

 Sometimes, on vacation, it would be nice to drop the kids off somewhere so the adults can go have lunch together, go shopping, visit a museum that kids may be bored at, or get a massage or drink or literally anything without the kids in tow.
 Well, here’s your opportunity, parents.

 Charleston Aqua Park offers summer camps for kids every Tuesday through Thursday from June 7 – August 22, 2023.
 Kids will get to play on the obstacle courses, try paddleboarding and wakeboarding and all kinds of fun stuff on the water.

 Camp is for kids ages 6-14 years old and you can choose either 9 am – Noon half day or 9 am – 3 pm full day where lunch is included.
 The cost is $65/half day and $105/full day per child.
 You can reserve it on the website.